ovainola/ovainola.github.com/_posts/2017-21-5-neural_networks_softmax.markdown

 ![png](/images/machine_learning_softmax/neural_networks_bck_7_0.png)

 That's more like it.
-I'd say quite interesting shapes.
-We only applied one extra dimension to the matrix, but what if we add a second one?
+I'd say quite interesting shape.
+We only applied one extra dimension to our matrices, but what if we add a second one?
 And since we're going crazy why not throw an extra function $$f_3$$.
-Do note, that the first matrix now has shape (5,2) so the input $$x$$ has to have shape (2).
+Let's decide that the first matrix now has shape (5,2) so the input $$x$$ has to have shape (2).

 \begin{equation}
 x \rightarrow f_1(x) \rightarrow f_2(\mathcal{O_1}) \rightarrow f_3(\mathcal{O_2}) \rightarrow y